How do I start therapy with Anchor & Bloom?

 A Registered Psychotherapist (RP) is a regulated mental health professional in Ontario, licensed by the College of Registered Psychotherapists of Ontario (CRPO).
 RPs hold a Master's-level education in counselling or psychotherapy, complete clinical training hours, and meet ongoing professional standards.

 A Registered Psychotherapist (RP) has completed all CRPO requirements and is authorized for independent practice.
-A Registered Psychotherapist (Qualifying) is registered with CRPO and practicing under formal clinical supervision while completing the remaining requirements toward full registration.
+A Registered Psychotherapist (Qualifying) is registered with CRPO and is completing the remaining requirements toward full registration.
 Both are bound by the same regulatory standards and professional conduct expectations.

 Sessions and platform

-Individual sessions are 50 to 60 minutes.
-Couples sessions are 60 to 80 minutes.
+Individual sessions are usually 50 minutes.
+Couples sessions are 50 or 80 minutes.

 Weekly is the most common frequency for the first 6 to 12 weeks.
 Many clients shift to biweekly as patterns settle.
 You set the pace with your clinician.